SSWConsulting/SSW.Rules.Content/rules/manage-report-exploratory-testing/rule.md

 The "session" is the basic unit of work in exploratory testing (and not, for example, a test case or bug report).

 ::: greybox
-A "session" is an uninterrupted block of reviewable, chartered test effort
+A "session" is an uninterrupted timeboxed period of reviewable, chartered test effort
 :::

 ![Figure: Deep testing requires focus and focus requires a lack of interruption](dont-interrupt.jpg)